instacart/makara/README.md

 ### Errors / blacklisting

 Whenever a node fails an operation due to a connection issue, it is blacklisted for the amount of time specified in your database.yml.
 After that amount of time has passed, the connection will begin receiving queries again.
-If all slave nodes are blacklisted, the master connection will begin receiving read queries as if it were a slave.
+If all replica nodes are blacklisted, the master connection will begin receiving read queries as if it were a replica.
 Once all nodes are blacklisted the error is raised to the application and all nodes are whitelisted.

 ### Database.yml